 Session: Making Secondary Education Accessible Through Digital Learning

-Presenter: Landmark College, Denise Jaffe, a seasoned education professional with 25 years of experience, serves as Co-Director for Undergraduate LC Online, where she champions equitable and accessible education.
+Denise Jaffe is a seasoned education professional with 25 years of experience, serves as Co-Director for Undergraduate LC Online, where she champions equitable and accessible education.
 In her role, Denise leads the campus community in advancing online teaching, learning, and instructional technology, overseeing course development and instructor training for LC Online Programs.
 Denise holds an MBA in Finance, a Master’s in Secondary Education, and a 6th Year Certificate in Educational Technology.
 As a certified Project Management Professional (PMP) and Certified Professional in Learning and Performance (CPLP), she brings extensive expertise to her work.

 Abstract: While many colleges offer programs for students with learning disabilities (LD) and other learning challenges, Landmark College stands out as the only accredited college in the United States exclusively designed for students who learn differently.
 Our strengths-based model empowers students with learning disabilities (such as dyslexia), ADHD, autism, or executive function challenges by providing the skills and strategies they need to succeed.
 LC Online programs extend this mission to college and high school students, offering the academic and social support necessary to thrive in online learning environments.
 Each course is thoughtfully designed and delivered using research-based best practices to ensure accessibility and engagement for diverse learners.
 In this session, we will share insights from our research and practical strategies to help higher education faculty, subject matter experts, and course developers create inclusive and effective online learning environments.
 Discover how to build courses that empower all students to succeed.
 Join us to explore actionable solutions that advance accessibility in digital and distance education.